 You have lost your pregnancy in a sudden and distressing way so it is natural to feel grief.
 There can also be feelings of grief where a Fallopian tube has been removed and perhaps a sense of loss with the possible impact on fertility.
-Grief is a very normal emotion after loss and, although difficult to experience, is part of the healing process.
+You may have been through a traumatic experience and it is natural to feel grief.
+Grief is a very normal emotion after loss particularly in the early days and weeks and, although difficult to experience, is part of the healing process.
+Some might find grief can surface later or be triggered by another event.
 With grief, it is common to have many other feelings such as sorrow, anger, loneliness, sadness, shame, anxiety, and guilt.

 Dr. Elisabeth Kubler-Ross suggests that there are five stages of grief following loss.
 It is important to remember that this is one set of ideas, that grief is an individual process, and is not a linear process.

 1. Denial – At first, we tend to deny the loss has taken place and withdraw from the reality of what is happening.
 We may think that the diagnosis is mistaken and cling to a false preferable alternative.

 2. Anger – We may then be furious at the person who inflicted the hurt (even if they are dead), at the world for letting it happen, or with ourselves for letting the event take place, even if, realistically, nothing could have stopped it.

 3. Bargaining – Next the grieving person may make bargains e.g., asking, “If I do this, will you take away the loss?”